We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

 That’s exactly right.
 And that’s not currently available to you.
-There is virtual, but there are very few in-person events.
+So there are virtual, but there are very few in-person events.

 How has that impacted your ability to bring a part of a product to market?

 We have focused our efforts on creating the product that we have today.
-So that was the goal with MedReality; to allow physicians, hospitals, surgeons, radiologists, administrators to embrace this technology, literally, in minutes.
+So that was the goal with MedReality; to allow physicians, hospitals, surgeons, radiologists, and administrators to embrace this technology in minutes literally.
 And how can we do that?
 We came up with what I think is a wonderful architecture that allows us to do that, which is, I think you said the great words, this platform as a service where someone can get up and running within minutes, with our technology, by simply going to the website, signing up for an account.
 They automatically have access to all kinds of 3D models they can visualize.
-They have access to an uploader through the web, where they can upload their own models.
+They have access to an uploader through the web, where they can upload their models.
 They can download our IOS app from the IOS app store, create an account, log in.
 It all ties together the app ties with the web, and they have this amazing ability; literally within minutes to start to number one experience.
-Through AR on an iPhone, this technology in multiple forms, whether through a web browser and then they could also start to upload their own objects and experience how the technology can be useful for them in their own practice.
+Through AR on an iPhone, this technology in multiple forms, whether through a web browser, they could also start to upload their objects and experience how the technology can be useful for them in their practice.
 And all of that without us ever having to visit them, without them having to receive a shipment of any kind, everything can be delivered digitally, electronically, and experienced nearly immediately.

 Oh, cool, sir.
 We very much appreciate your time today.
-It sounds like you guys are doing some really amazing stuff, and we look forward to following you and see what you guys develop down the road.
+It sounds like you guys are doing some amazing stuff, and we look forward to following you and seeing what you guys develop down the road.
 So please stay in touch and, again, thank you for joining us.

 Mike, fantastic, thank you.
 It was great talking today.
 Let’s talk more soon.